Cognitive Development

 Piaget said that children develop schemata to help them understand the world.

-By the time children have reached adulthood, they have created schemata for almost everything.
-When children learn new information, they adjust their schemata through two processes: assimilation and accommodation.
+By the time children have reached adulthood, they have created schemas for almost everything.
+When children learn new information, they adjust their schema through two processes: assimilation and accommodation.

 assimilation and accommodation

-Assimilation is the process of incorporating new information into existing schema, this information aligns with the existing information in the schema.
+Assimilation is incorporating new information into existing schemas.
+This occurs when new information aligns with what we already know.

-Accommodation is the process of modifying existing schema to fit new information that does not align with existing schema.
+Accommodation is modifying existing schemas to fit new information that does not align with our current understanding.

 Piaget’s Stages of Cognitive Development